Chapter 5: Writing Riffs and Developing Your Own Style

 If you’ve ever played something and thought, “This just sounds like someone else…” — this is your turning point.

-In this chapter, I’ll show you how to take even the simplest idea—two chords, a few notes—and use seven powerful methods to turn it into something entirely original.
+In this chapter, I’ll show you how to take even the simplest idea—two chords, a few notes—and use seven powerful methods to turn it into something completely your own.

 • Apply variations to power chords for a more dynamic sound